bold-commerce/bigcommerce-create-subscription/README.md

 ### Prerequisites BigCommerce OS Checkout
 1. Use the sample script which uses BigCommerce Checkout-JS <https://github.com/bigcommerce/checkout-js>
-    * For non production testing the API you can use this as a POC Checkout Srouce: https://storage.googleapis.com/bold-sales-demos.appspot.com/dist/auto-loader.js
+    * For non production testing the API you can use this as a POC Checkout Source: https://storage.googleapis.com/bold-sales-demos.appspot.com/dist/auto-loader.js
     * <img src="/checkout-js.png">
 2. Use BigCommerce Checkout with Bold Dev Tools.
    * Add this script into the header of your BigCommerce theme.